jonpither/lein-pjotest/README.md

 # lein-pjotest

-A Leiningen plugin to do many wonderful things.
+A leiningen plugin for running test namespaces in parallel with junit output

-## Usage
+## Installation

-FIXME: Use this for user-level plugins:
+Use this for user-level plugins:

 Put `[lein-pjotest "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile, or if you are on Leiningen 1.x do `lein plugin install lein-pjotest 0.1.0-SNAPSHOT`.

-FIXME: Use this for project-level plugins:
+Use this for project-level plugins:

 Put `[lein-pjotest "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj.

-FIXME: and add an example usage that actually makes sense:
+## Usage

     $ lein pjotest

 ## License

-Copyright © 2012 FIXME

 Distributed under the Eclipse Public License, the same as Clojure.